francis-chris5/esp8266-12e_Website_Controls/README.md

 # esp8266-12e_Website_Controls
 These are the starter files I created for IoT projects revolving around an ESP8266-12E NodeMCU DevBoard.
-It is still a work in progress and has only undergone rudimentary testing, these files are currently probably best used as reference material for your own projects.
+It is still a work in progress and has only undergone rudimentary testing, these files are currently probably best used as reference material for your own projects --easier to not get lost if you do your own thing and know what every part there does, but feel free to use these and save a ton of setup time if you'd like.

 If you wish to use these files it should be sufficient to upload the files to a domain hosting site, create the database, and change connectionDetails.php to reflect the names assigned by the domain host.